A glyph is any kind of purposeful mark.

 We believe that every story, whether it is fantasy, literary fiction, or poems on nature, can leave a purposeful mark.
 You only need to find the right reader.

-The fourth issue of Glyph.
-Magazine: Friends & Lovers is available to download now (for free!).
+The fifth issue of Glyph.
+Magazine: Horror is available to download now!

 Keep an eye on our socials for BTS content and info on next issues!